Todd Muller quits as National Party leader for health reasons

 • National's health spokesman Michael Woodhouse recognises the description of the information similar to info sent to him by party stalwart Michelle Boag in four emails between June 21 and 25.

 • Woodhouse texts Boag to say he had not sent his info to the media.
-Boag says she knows because the info is different .
+Boag says she knows because the info is different.
 The number of active cases Woodhouse was sent in June were lower than the 18 active cases Walker was sent but Boag does not tell him it was Walker.

 • National leader Todd Muller and Woodhouse strongly criticise the Government for the privacy breach.